ngneat/error-tailor/README.md

 }
 ```

-The directive will show all errors for a form field automatically in two instances - on the field element blur and on form submit.

 ### Customize the behavior

+By default the directive will show all errors for a form field automatically in two instances: on the field element blur and on form submit.

 The default behavior can be overridden globally or on a per control basis.